ibm-cloud-docs/Cloudant/offerings/bluemix.md

 your instance finishes the hour and indeed the rest of the month by dropping down to 28 GB.

 This pattern means the maximum number of GB more than the plan allocation was 88 GB during hour 2 of day 3.
-For hour 03:00 of day 3,
+From hour 03:00 of day 3,
 and for the rest of the month, your instance was 8 GB more than the plan allocation.

 Therefore,
-for hour 02:00 of day 3,
+from hour 02:00 of day 3,
 your bill includes an overage based on 88 GB x 1 hour = 88 GB hours.

-For hour 03:00 of day 3 to the end of day 3, your bill includes an overage based on 8 GB x 21 hours = 168 GB hours.
+From hour 03:00 of day 3 to the end of day 3, your bill includes an overage based on 8 GB x 21 hours = 168 GB hours.

-For hour 00:00 of day 4 to the end of the month (of 30 days), your bill includes an overage based on 8 GB x 24 hours x 27 days = 5184 GB hours.
+From hour 00:00 of day 4 until the end of the month (of 30 days), your bill includes an overage based on 8 GB x 24 hours x 27 days = 5184 GB hours.

 The total overage bill for the month is based on a total of 88 + 168 + 5184 = 5440 GB hours.